Melissa & Joey: Series overview

 Mel is a local politician from a political family.
 When a family scandal leaves her niece, Lennox, and nephew, Ryder, without their parents, Mel takes them in.
 Meanwhile, Joe is a former commodities trader left bankrupt after a Ponzi scheme, and finds himself searching for a job.
 So when Mel finds it hard to handle an instant family and her own life, she hires Joe to become the family's nanny.

-The show stars two former teen idols who were notable for roles they played in popular 1990s sitcoms, Lawrence for Blossom and Hart for Sabrina, the Teenage Witch.
+The show stars two former child and teen idols who were notable for roles they played in popular 1980s and 1990s sitcoms, Lawrence for Gimme a Break! and Blossom and Hart for Clarissa Explains It All and Sabrina, the Teenage Witch.
 Hart and Lawrence are both listed as executive producers of the series, and have each directed individual episodes.